Patrick Sharp picking up where he left off, on and off the ice

 “At his age, 35, he’s giving me a hard time with all the [fitness] testing he was beating me on [Thursday],” Toews said.
 “He doesn’t seem to be aging at all.”

 Other than adjusting to the significantly brighter lights that have been installed at the United Center — the long-jaundiced rink finally looks white — and a few new twists and turns in the dressing room that was remodeled in the wake of the 2015 Stanley Cup celebration, Sharp has felt right at home during the first few days of training camp.
-He has looked good on the ice, scoring a goal during Friday’s scrimmages and helping to set up another during Saturday’s training-camp festival.
+He has looked good on the ice, scoring a goal during Friday’s scrimmages and picking up a goal and two assists during Saturday’s training-camp festival.
 He’s also slid right back into old habits — most notably, chirping Toews.

 “Feels like I never left in that area,” Sharp said.
 “It’s always fun to take jabs at him and Kaner, of course.
 It’s one of the reasons why I wanted to come back and be a Hawk again, because they’re my best friends in hockey, the guys I’ve played so many years with.
 I just feel comfortable being on the team.”